-Program: Project Name: Infrastructure Program Canal Stabilization and Drainage & Ir Upgrades Sub-program: rigation Submission ID: Drainage 6238 Location: City Wide Cost: \$1,700,000 OBI: \$ - Funding Sources: Drainage Utility: \$1,700 0,000 Scope: This project will accommodate canal star Richmond.
-Upgrades include, but are no replacement, canal re-grading, flap gate works.
-This project will also allow staff to further enhance the City's drainage and ot limited to, culvert upsizing, c e and sensor installations and c o conduct required assessmen ulvert lowering, headwall anal bank stabilization
+Program: Project Name: Infrastructure Program Canal Stabilization and Drainage & Irrig Upgrades Sub-program: ation Submission ID: Drainage 6238 Location: City Wide Cost: \$1,700,000 OBI: \$ - Funding Sources: Drainage Utility: \$1,700,0 00 Scope: This project will accommodate canal stabi Richmond.
+Upgrades include, but are not replacement, canal re-grading, flap gate a works.
+This project will also allow staff to of further enhance the City's drainage and in imited to, culvert upsizing, cond sensor installations and conduct required assessment ulvert lowering, headwall anal bank stabilization

-Program: Project Name: Infrastructure Program Development Coordinated Works - Drainage Sub-program: Submission ID Drainage : 6187 Location: City Wide Cost: \$250,000 OBI: \$ - Funding Sources: Drainage Utility: \$250,000 Scope: This project will enable the construct drainage infrastru These are upgrades and re separately, but economic a complete this work at the s and engineering efficience cies can be achieve
+Program: Project Name: Infrastructure Program Development Coordinated We orks - Drainage Sub-program: Submission ID: Drainage 6187 Location: City Wide > Cost: \$250,000 OBI: \$ - Funding Sources: Drainage Utility: \$250,000 Scope: This project will enable the City to leverage development over the next year to design and construct drainage infrastructure outside of what would be required as part of their development of ageing infrastructure that the City would complete separately, but economic and engineering efficiencies can be achieved by having the development takes place.